olivier-m/formica/README.rst

 Overview
 ========

-Rendering forms with Django could be painful and not very rewarding.
+Rendering forms with Django can be painful and not very rewarding.
 There are some nice solutions arround like `django-floppyforms <http://django-floppyforms.readthedocs.org/en/latest/>`_ or `django-crispy-forms <https://github.com/maraujop/django-crispy-forms>`_ but you may want something a bit less complex.